The DO sensor rebuild service consists of the following 7 steps:

 Refill Electrolyte Solution

-As a final step, Broadley-James Ltd will test it to ensure it is working correctly.
-A QA certificate is provided which includes the date of rebuild and calibration results.
+As a final step, Broadley-James will test to ensure it is working correctly.
 The serial numbers of the sensor and cathode are kept on file.
-This documentation will serve as the new warranty against manufacturer’s defects in parts and workmanship.
+The rebuilt components of the sensor are warrantied against manufacturer's defects in parts and workmanship.